code-hunter/hound/README.md

-crawler general message like hound.
+crawler general news like hound.